MekAkUActOR/RowHammer/Paper Review/S&P__2020__Are-We-Susceptible-to-Rowhammer-An-End-to-End-Methodology-for-Cloud-Provider.md

 - ***Writing Error.*** In the first paragraph of Section III-C, they mistake *mapping* as *remapping*.

 ## Thoughts
 - The first challenge should be changed to *devising a sequence of CPU instructions that leads to a maximal rate of **effective** row activations in DRAM*.
-TRR invalidates most of activations, so an worst-case CPU instruction sequence should bypass TRR.
+TRR invalidates most of activations, so a worst-case CPU instruction sequence should bypass TRR.
 To this end, one can substitute all accesses in access patterns found by *TRRespass* with `clflushopt` to achieve a near-optimal rate as well as bypassing TRR.
 - Reverse engineering internal row adjacency in DRAM has nothing to do with CPU, so one can just use *SoftMC* (an FPGA-based memory controller which provides fine-grained control over the commands sent to DRAM) platform to send crafted DRAM commands with a customized refresh interval rather than use faulted fault injector.

 ## Takeaways and questions